TorqueFlite: History

-For 1966, the twin-cable shift and park control mechanism (a holdover from the push-button operation) was replaced by a solid shift control linkage consisting of a series of pushrods, rotating rods and levers.
+For 1966, the twin-cable shift and park control mechanism (a holdover from the push-button operation) was replaced by a solid shift control linkage consisting of a series of pushrods, rotating rods, and levers.
 The rear pump was eliminated, which simplified and cost-reduced the transmission but rendered push-starting impossible; Chrysler engineers reasoned that improved electrical and fuel systems reduced the need to push-start vehicles, and safety concerns weighed against doing so.
-The gated shift quadrants also permitted the deletion of the reverse safety blocker valve which, in TorqueFlites made through 1965, had shifted the transmission harmlessly into neutral if the reverse position were selected with the vehicle moving forward above approximately 3 mph.
-With the elimination of the rear pump the oil filter was designed with a single oil port.
+The gated shift quadrants also permitted the deletion of the reverse safety blocker valve, which, in TorqueFlites made through 1965, had shifted the transmission harmlessly into neutral if the reverse position was selected with the vehicle moving forward above approximately 3 mph.
+With the elimination of the rear pump, the oil filter was designed with a single oil port.

 In 1968, part-throttle downshift functionality was added to A-904 transmissions used with six-cylinder engines.
 This feature permitted the transmission to shift from third to second gear in response to moderate accelerator pressure.
-Previously, an automatic 3-2 downshift occurred only if the driver pushed the accelerator to the floor.
+Previously, an automatic 3-2 downshift occurred only if the driver pressed the accelerator to the floor.
 This change was made to maintain acceptable in-town performance with taller final-drive ratios in the rear axle — 2.76:1 rear axle gears were being furnished in applications previously equipped with 2.93:1 or 3.23:1 gearsets.
-Part-throttle downshift functionality was extended to V8 A-904s in 1969, and to most A-727 transmissions in 1970 to 1971.
+Part-throttle downshift functionality was extended to V8 A-904s in 1969, and to most A-727 transmissions in 1970 through 1971.

 In 1978, most Torqueflite transmissions gained a lockup torque converter clutch to mechanically connect the converter's impeller and turbine, eliminating slip for better highway fuel economy.
 This addition required the removal of the torque converter drain plug.

-For 1980, a wide-ratio gearset was released for the A904, A998 and A999, with 2.74:1 in first, 1.54 in second, and 1.00 in third.
+For 1980, a wide-ratio gearset was released for the A904, A998, and A999, with 2.74:1 in first, 1.54 in second, and 1.00 in third.